Xunnamius/next-test-api-route-handler/README.md

 when your handlers aren't receiving _actual_ [`NextRequest`][3] objects and aren't being run by Next.js itself?

+> Next.js patches the global `fetch` function, for instance.
+If your tests
+> aren't doing the same, you're making space for bugs!

-Does it vex you that your tests explode when your [App Router][4] handlers call `headers()` or `cookies()` or any of the other route-specific [helper functions][5]?
+Is it vexing that everything explodes when your [App Router][4] handlers call `headers()` or `cookies()` or any of the other route-specific [helper functions][5]?
 Or maybe you want your [Pages Router][6] handlers to receive _actual_ [`NextApiRequest`][7] and [`NextApiResponse`][7] objects?

-Still here?
-Then look no further! 🤩
+Sound interesting?
+Then want no longer! 🤩

 [`next-test-api-route-handler`][x-badge-repo-link] (NTARH) uses Next.js's
 internal resolvers to precisely emulate route handling.
 To guarantee stability,